 Greg Milner

-• culture January 18, 2010
+• Culture January 18, 2010

 In 1978, Patti Smith and Robert Mapplethorpe collaborated on an art show in New York that poet-critic Rene Ricard dubbed “Diary of a Friendship.”
 That could have been the corny subtitle of Just Kids, but the book⎯which is only occasionally corny and often deeply affecting⎯has none.
 Smith appends nothing market-friendly like “My Life with Robert Mapplethorpe,” probably for the same reason she uses, on the cover, a faded portrait of them taken at Coney Island in 1969 in lieu of a Mapplethorpe art photo.
 This is not a memoir of what these two became; it’s about their becoming.

-• syllabi December 01, 2009
+• Syllabi December 1, 2009

 The Beatles called it quits forty years ago, but books about them are still released at a pace as steady as Ringo’s drumming.
 No rock band, and few pop icons, have received so much literary attention.
 The Fab Four continue to inspire new memoirs, revised histories, and critical reassessments.
 Here are some titles to consider when you feel like getting back to where you once belonged.
+The Beatles: The Biography by Bob Spitz Spitz set out to write the definitive Beatles history, and he succeeded—at least for now.
+Pushing one thousand pages (trimmed, according to Spitz, from a twenty-seven-hundred-page first